FINRA Manual: Contents

-(B) Retail communications that are based on templates that were previously filed with the Department the changes to which are limited to updates of more recent statistical or other non-narrative information.
+(B) Retail communications that are based on templates that were previously filed with the Department the changes to which are limited to:

 (C) Retail communications that do not make any financial or investment recommendation or otherwise promote a product or service of the member.

 (D) Retail communications that do no more than identify a national securities exchange symbol of the member or identify a security for which the member is a registered market maker.